d2l-ai/d2l-en/chapter_introduction/index.md

 Until recently, nearly every computer program that we interact with daily was coded by software developers from first principles.
 Say that we wanted to write an application to manage an e-commerce platform.
 After huddling around a whiteboard for a few hours to ponder the problem, we would come up with the broad strokes of a working solution that might probably look something like this:
 (i) users interact with the application through an interface running in a web browser or mobile application;
 (ii) our application interacts with a commercial-grade database engine to keep track of each user's state and maintain records of historical transactions; and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical detail the appropriate action that our program should take in every conceivable circumstance.

-To build the *brains* of our application, we'd have to step through every possible corner case that we anticipate encountering, devising appropriate rules.
+To build the brains of our application, we would have to step through every possible corner case that we anticipate encountering, devising appropriate rules.
 Each time a customer clicks to add an item to their shopping cart, we add an entry to the shopping cart database table,